awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    The version returned for you may be different\.

 1. Update the add\-on to the latest recommended version\.
-Replace *my\-cluster* with your cluster name\.
+Replace `my-cluster` with your cluster name\.

    ```
    aws eks update-addon \